Darian Shimy

 • Make sure your PTA coordinates with the school ahead of time to plan the route, secure any necessary permits, and purchase insurance if necessary.

-Swim-A-thon Planning Infographic and Checklist
+Swim-A-Thon Planning Infographic and Checklist

 2